Arkzenir/CoffeeGrounds/README.md

 # Navigate to the root directory
 cd coffee_grounds

-# Compile and package the project
+# Compile and package the project (You must use Java 21)
 mvn clean install

 # Run the terrain generator using the internal config (resources/config.json)